nixworks/public/news/2005/04/20/README.md

 ##### Zacarias Moussaoui
 ### [ Zacarias Moussaoui plans to plead guilty to charges in connection with the September 11, 2001, attacks, which could bring him the death penalty. ](/news/2005/04/20/zacarias-moussaoui-plans-to-plead-guilty-to-charges-in-connection-with-the-september-11-2001-attacks-which-could-bring-him-the-death-pen.md)
-_Context: Zacarias Moussaoui, September 11, 2001, attacks, sentenced to death_
+_Context: September 11, 2001, attacks, Zacarias Moussaoui, sentenced to death_

 ##### River Tigris
 ### [ Over 50 human corpses have been removed from the River Tigris in past weeks.
 Some appeared to have their throats cut, some others decapitated. ](/news/2005/04/20/over-50-human-corpses-have-been-removed-from-the-river-tigris-in-past-weeks-some-appeared-to-have-their-throats-cut-some-others-decapitat.md)
-_Context: throat, River Tigris, decapitated_
+_Context: River Tigris, throat, decapitated_

 ##### Italian Prime Minister
 ### [ The Prime Minister of Italy, Silvio Berlusconi, resigns so as to form a new government.
 He is expected to maintain the post of Prime Minister in this new government. ](/news/2005/04/20/the-prime-minister-of-italy-silvio-berlusconi-resigns-so-as-to-form-a-new-government-he-is-expected-to-maintain-the-post-of-prime-minist.md)
-_Context: Government of Italy, Italian Prime Minister, Silvio Berlusconi_
+_Context: Italian Prime Minister, Silvio Berlusconi, Government of Italy_

 ##### Government of Singapore
 ### [ The Government of Singapore's approval for the building of two casinos as part of integrated resorts in Singapore's new downtown, and on Sentosa island ignites intense speculation on the likely winners from 19 submitted proposals, and caps off more than a year of moral debates in the traditionally conservative city. ](/news/2005/04/20/the-government-of-singapore-s-approval-for-the-building-of-two-casinos-as-part-of-integrated-resorts-in-singapore-s-new-downtown-and-on-se.md)
-_Context: Government of Singapore, Sentosa, downtown, conservative, Singapore, casino_
+_Context: downtown, Singapore, conservative, casino, Sentosa, Government of Singapore_

 ##### Israel
 ### [ In Israel, Uriel Yitzhaki is arrested on allegations of selling passports for bribes. ](/news/2005/04/20/in-israel-uriel-yitzhaki-is-arrested-on-allegations-of-selling-passports-for-bribes.md)